oogles/djem/docs/topics/models.rst

         class ExampleTestCase(TestCase):

-            @override_settings(DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE=False)
+            @override_settings(DJEM_AUDITABLE_REQUIRE_USER_ON_SAVE=False)
             def test_something(self):
                 # ...

 An additional caveat is that there may not always be a known user when a change is being made to a ``Auditable`` record, e.g. during a system-triggered background process.
-Situations such as these may be solved by setting :setting:`DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE` as described above, and taking responsibility for keeping ``user_modified`` up to date when necessary, or by creating a "system" user that can be passed in during these operations.
+Situations such as these may be solved by setting :setting:`DJEM_AUDITABLE_REQUIRE_USER_ON_SAVE` as described above, and taking responsibility for keeping ``user_modified`` up to date when necessary, or by creating a "system" user that can be passed in during these operations.

 .. _auditable-ownership-checking: